Ans :

 We can achieve open-closed principle with help of protocol.

-3. Liknov's substitution Principle : New derived classes should extend the base classes without changing the base class behaviour.
+3. Liskov's substitution Principle : New derived classes should extend the base classes without changing the base class behaviour.
 Subclass should override the parent class methods in a way that doesn't break the functionality of base class from client point of view.

 Code for example :